Monotonicity formulas for coupled elliptic gradient systems with applications: Abstract

 \section{Abstract}

 Consider the following coupled elliptic system of equations

 where $0<s\le 2$, $p>1$, $m\ge1$, $u=(u_i)_{i=1}^m$ and $u_i:\IR^n\to \IR$.
-The qualitative behaviour of solutions of the above system has been studied from various perspectives in the literature including the free boundary problems and the classification of solutions for Sobolev sub- and super-critical exponents.
+The qualitative behavior of solutions of the above system has been studied from various perspectives in the literature including the free boundary problems and the classification of solutions.
+For the case of local scalar equation, that is when $m=1$ and $s=1$, Gidas and Spruck in \cite{gs} and later Caffarelli, Gidas and Spruck in \cite{cgs} provided the classification of solutions for Sobolev sub-critical and critical exponents.
+More recently, for the case of local system of equations that is when $m\ge1$ and $s=1$ a similar classification result is given by Druet, Hebey and V\'{e}tois in \cite{dhv} and references therein.
 In this paper, we derive monotonicity formulae for entire solutions of the above local, when $s=1,2$, and nonlocal, when $0<s<1$ and $1<s<2$, system.
-Then we apply these to give a classification of finite Morse index solutions.
-Note that there is no sign assumption on solutions.
-For the case of scalar equations, that is when $m=1$, such a classification is given by Farina in \cite{f1}, Davila, Dupaigne, Wang and Wei in \cite{ddww}, Davila, Dupaigne and Wei in \cite{ddw} and Wei and the first author in \cite{fw} for $s=1$, $s=2$, $0<s<1$ and $1<s<2$, respectively.
-In our knowledge, this is the first work regarding classifications of finite Morse index solutions of the above system of equations.
+These monotonicity formulae are of great interests due to the fact that a counterpart of the celebrated monotonicity formula of Alt-Caffarelli-Friedman \cite{acf} seems to be challenging to derive for system of equations.
+Then, we apply these formulae to give a classification of finite Morse index solutions.
+In the end, we provide an open problem in regards to monotonicity formulae for Lane-Emden systems.